iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     static defineACSByPoints(): void;
     // (undocumented)
     static getACS(acsName: string | undefined, useOrigin: boolean, useRotation: boolean): BentleyStatus;
-    // Warning: (ae-incompatible-release-tags) The symbol "itemFieldAcceptInput" is marked as @beta, but its signature references "ItemField" which is marked as @internal
-    //
     // (undocumented)
     static itemFieldAcceptInput(index: ItemField, str: string): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "itemFieldLockToggle" is marked as @beta, but its signature references "ItemField" which is marked as @internal
-    //
     // (undocumented)
     static itemFieldLockToggle(index: ItemField): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "itemFieldNavigate" is marked as @beta, but its signature references "ItemField" which is marked as @internal
-    //
     // (undocumented)
     static itemFieldNavigate(index: ItemField, str: string, forward: boolean): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "itemFieldNewInput" is marked as @beta, but its signature references "ItemField" which is marked as @internal
-    //
     // (undocumented)
     static itemFieldNewInput(index: ItemField): void;
     // (undocumented)
     static itemFieldUnlockAll(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "itemRotationModeChange" is marked as @beta, but its signature references "RotationMode" which is marked as @internal
-    //
     // (undocumented)
     static itemRotationModeChange(rotation: RotationMode): void;
     // (undocumented)